zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 >
 > There MUST be a single empty line between methods in a class.
 >
-> The pseudo-variable `$this` MAY not be called inside a static method or
+> The pseudo-variable `$this` MUST NOT be called inside a static method or
 > function.
 >
-> Returned variables SHOULD be useful and not be assign to a value and
+> Returned variables SHOULD be useful and SHOULD NOT be assigned to a value and
 > returned on the next line.

 A method declaration looks like the following.
 Note the placement of